Can You Have False Teeth with Gum Disease?

 What Is Gum Disease?

 Gum disease, or periodontal disease, is a common condition that affects the gums and supporting structures of the teeth.
-It occurs in two main stages:
+It often begins with gum inflammation and progresses in two main stages:

 Gingivitis: This early stage is characterised by inflamed, swollen, and bleeding gums.
 With proper oral hygiene and professional care, gingivitis is usually reversible.

 Periodontitis: If left untreated, gingivitis can progress to periodontitis.
-This advanced stage affects the bones and structures supporting the teeth, leading to tooth loss and permanent damage to the gums and jawbone.
+This advanced stage affects the bones and structures supporting the teeth, and may lead to receding gums, gum recession, and damage along the gum line.
+In this stage, the risk of tooth loss increases significantly.

 Can You Get Dentures If You Have Gum Disease?

 Yes, you can get dentures if you have gum disease.
-However, it’s crucial to address the disease before, or at least alongside, getting false teeth.
-Dentures rely on the health of your gums for a proper fit and comfort, making gum health a priority.
+However, it’s crucial to address the disease before, or at least alongside, getting false teeth or dentures.
+Dentures rely on the health of your gum tissue for a proper fit and comfort, making gum health a priority.

 Key Points to Consider: